0xcharchar/linkens/README.md

 subdomain to pull ENS text records off the blockchain (via Alchemy API).

 This HTML file is deployed by Netlify Functions as a way to hide the web3.storage API token.

+## Setup

+A domain needs to be registered with ENS to use this application.
+Visit https://app.ens.domains and register a node on either mainnet or a testnet.